Smoking Cessation - Prevention Summary Table

 Desired Direction Rising

-Summary Graph Summary graph for Evidence-based Cessation Aids, Click to see detailed view of graph
+Summary Graph Summary graph for Evidence-based Cessation Treatment, Click to see detailed view of graph

-Trends and Most Recent Estimates In 2018 to 2019, 33.7% of adults aged 18 years and older who smoke and attempted to quit in the past year used a smoking cessation aid in the quit attempt.
+Trends and Most Recent Estimates In 2018/2019, 33.7% of adults aged 18 years and older who smoke and attempted to quit in the past year used a smoking cessation treatment in the quit attempt.

 Healthy People 2020 Target No Healthy People Target for this measure.